KrysThom14/PostgreSQL_Projects/U.S. Covid Stats README.md

 I tried uploading the "original" and "cleaned" excel files, but they were too big (1 million+ rows).
 I made minor changes to the table; mainly just changing some of the column names.
 The table itself was already pretty clean as is.

+Sorry for the images being blurry.
+If anyone knows how to fix it, please let me know.

 ## Sample Results From Queries:

 ### Quick View of Table